ClickHouse/ClickHouse/docs/en/sql-reference/functions/nlp-functions.md

 # [experimental] Natural Language Processing functions {#nlp-functions}

 !!! warning "Warning"
     This is an experimental feature that is currently in development and is not ready for general use.
-It will change in unpredictable backwards-incompatible ways in the future releases.
+It will change in unpredictable backwards-incompatible ways in future releases.
 Set `allow_experimental_nlp_functions = 1` to enable it.

 ## stem {#stem}